SimplifyAI/SimplifyAI.github.io/_posts/2021-5-18-SciFi-AGI.md

 ---
 layout: post
-title: Science Fact vs. Science Fiction: Artificial General Intelligence
+title: AI: Science Fact vs. Science Fiction
 ---

 When people think about Artificial Intelligence, they tend to refer to science fiction – A few examples include the Terminator, JARVIS from Iron Man,  and Marvin from the hitchhikers guide to the galaxy.
 Today, But how close are these sci-fi interpretations to reality?